Quickstart

 >>>

-dnacentersdk will also raise a number of other standard errors (TypeError, ValueError, etc.); however, these errors are usually caused by incorrect use of the package or methods and should be sorted while debugging your app.
+catalystcentersdk will also raise various other standard errors (TypeError, ValueError, and so on); however, these errors are usually caused by incorrect use of the package or methods and should be sorted while debugging your app.

 Working with Returned Objects